This will come as a surprise to a lot of people, but I don't believe that everyone should teach their child how to read.

-There is a reason I named my business “Toddlers Can Read,” and not “Toddlers Must Read.”
-I will never tell parents they must teach their children how to read because that isn’t true.
-Each child develops differently, so it’s up to us, as their parents, to figure out what’s best for them.
+There's a reason I named my business "Toddlers Can Read," and not "Toddlers Must Read."
+I will never tell parents they must teach their children how to read because that isn't true.
+Each child develops differently, so it's up to us, as their parents, to figure out what's best for them.

 And part of figuring out if teaching your child how to read early is what's best for them is figuring out why you want to teach them how to read.
 Even though there are a lot of good reasons to teach your little one how to read, there are also plenty of bad ones.